-In addition you need to cut four 32″ lengths from the 2 x 2 boards.
+In addition you need to cut four 18″ lengths from the 2 x 2 board and two 12″ lengths.

-To assemble the box, take one of the side pieces of plywood and screw one of the 32″ 2 x 2s along the 32″ edge of it so that it is flush.
+To assemble the box, take one of the side pieces of plywood and screw one of the 18″ 2 x 2s along one of the edges of it so that it is flush.
 Screw another of the 2 x 2s to the other edge.
 Repeat with the other side piece of plywood.
-Then screw the back onto the side pieces.
+Align the side pieces on the edges of the top and bottom pieces and screw them together.
+The top and bottom pieces are longer, so center the side pieces so that there is an extra 1/2″ of overhang on the front and the back.
 When you are done, it should look like the diagram below.

-Once your shelf is in, put your projector on it and mark the back of the box where the lens is.
+Once your shelf is in, put your projector on it and mark where the lens is.
 Use a hole saw to drill an opening for the lens.
-I used a 3″ hole saw for mine, but depending on how large your lens is, you may need to make it bigger.
+I used a 4.5″ hole saw for mine, but depending on how large your lens is, you may need to make it bigger.